tim-smart/effect-io-ai/effect/Schema-DurationFromMillis.md

 # DurationFromMillis

-A schema that transforms a `number` tuple into a `Duration`.
+A schema that transforms a (possibly Infinite) non negative number into a `Duration`.
 Treats the value as the number of milliseconds.

 To import and use `DurationFromMillis` from the "Schema" module: